markhj/zeronetics/docs/manual/core/timer.md

 timer.start();
 ````

-Whenever needed, you can now grab the duration since the timer was started.
+Whenever needed, you can grab the duration since the timer was started.
 The return value is provided as ``ZEN::Result<ZEN::TimeMeasurement>``.

 ````cpp